-In 2019, the Washington State Legislature passed HB 1325, enacted as Chapter 46.75 RCW, allowing for the operation of APDDs in Washington.
+In 2019, the Washington State Legislature passed HB 1325, enacted as Chapter 46.75 RCW, allowing for the operation of APDDs in the State of Washington.
 The regulations allow operation of the devices within minimum operating parameters for APDDs, which include requirements that operations are in accordance with all ordinances, resolutions, rules, and regulations established by the jurisdiction governing the rights-of-way within which the personal delivery device is operated (see regulations in Attachment 1).

 In late 2021, the City received four incomplete building permit applications to construct and maintain four Amazon APDD dispensers.
-Staff also discovered that an operator or operators had been testing APDDs in various locations in the City without any notice to the City and without any authorization or permission from the City.
+City staff also discovered that an operator or operators had been testing APDDs in various locations in the City without any notice to the City and without any authorization or permission from the City.

-On January 18, 2022, the City Council passed an emergency moratorium on accepting, processing, or issuing building permits for APDD and their dispensers within the City.
+On January 18, 2022, the City Council passed an emergency moratorium on the acceptance of applications and the issuance of building permits for APDD and their dispensers within the City of Kirkland.
 This moratorium allows the City time to study and address concerns over the technology such as:

-- Identifying basic facts about the technology; - Addressing concerns over safety and privacy; - Identifying any public benefits; and - Researching other cities that allow and regulate this technology.
+- Identify basic facts about the technology

+- Address concerns over safety and privacy

+- Identify the public benefits

+- Study other cities regulating this technology

-On March 1, 2022, City Council held a public hearing on the moratorium and adopted a preliminary scope of work to evaluate the use of APDDs with Resolution 5521 (see
+On March 1, 2022, City Council held a public hearing on the moratorium and adopted a preliminary scope of work to evaluate the use of APDDs with Resolution 5521 (see Attachment 2).

-Attachment 2).
 The Houghton Community Council approved the moratorium with the adoption of Resolution R-2022-3 on March 28, 2022.

-ANALYSIS:
+ANALYSIS

 Following Council's adoption of the moratorium, an interdepartmental team met with representatives from Amazon and some of its subcontractors to gain a better understanding of the technology, its deployment in other locations, Amazon's plans for Kirkland, and both current and potential operational issues.
-This was followed by small group meetings with members of the Kirkland community and a demonstration of the technology at one of the testing locations in Snohomish County.
+This was followed by small group meetings with members of the Kirkland community and a demonstration of the technology at one of their locations in Snohomish County.